 Fifty years of transhumance

-In the early 70s, I decided to photograph the transhumance of sheep on foot in eastern Provence, because at the time there was talk of banning it.
+In the early 1970s, I decided to photograph the transhumance on foot of sheep in eastern Provence because it was a question of prohibiting it.

-Fifty years later, transhumance on foot is still tolerated but not officially permitted.
-Although far fewer in number than in the past, herds "make the road" in June and October in the departments of Alpes de Haute Provence, Alpes Maritimes and Var.
+Fifty years later, walking transhumance is still tolerated without being officially allowed.
+Much fewer than in the past, herds « Make the way » in June and October in the departments of the Alpes de Haute Provence, Alpes Maritimes and Var.

-Transhumance is a necessity, as there is no more grass to eat in the lowlands at the start of summer, whereas on the mountain pastures it is abundant.
+Transhumance is a necessity because there is more grass to eat in the lower country at the entrance of summer while on the pastures it is abundant.

-I've made the upward transhumance, amontanhage in Provençal, some twenty times, and the downward transhumance, demontanhage, five times, the first in 1974, the last in 2019.
+I have done about twenty times the rising transhumance, themontanhage in Provencal, and five times the descendant transhumance, the demontanhage, the first in 1974, the last in 2019.

-My most interesting transhumance in terms of photographs was in June 1975, when I walked for seven days from Roquebrune sur Argens (83) to the Adrech mountain in the commune of Beuil, in the Mercantour (06).
+My most interesting transhumance is that of June 1975, which allowed me, in seven days of walking, to travel from Roquebrune on Argens (83) to the mountain of the Adrech on the commune of Beuil, in Mercantour (06).

-I set off for a 3-day walk in the company of Aman and Paul Goujon, Clément and Elie Michel.
-After a day devoted to sorting the animals and getting to the Bartouille farm in the Briançonnet commune, I set off again before dawn the next day for another 3 days' walk.
+I was gone for 3 days walking with Aman and Paul Goujon, Clement and Elie Michel.
+After a day spent sorting the animals and joining the farm of Bartouille, a commune of Briançonnet, I left the next day before dawn for another 3 days of walking.

-Bartouille was the farm of Julien and Raymonde Raynaud, whom I had met on this occasion and who had become my friends.
-We spoke Provençal together.
-I have around ten hours of recordings of Julien, who had a great sense of humor and a great knowledge of his profession.
+Bartouille was the farm of Julien and Raymonde Raynaud whom I had met on this occasion and who had become my friends.
+We were talking Provencal together.
+I have about ten hours of recordings of Julien who had a lot of humor and a great knowledge of his profession.

-Julien retired in 1989, and Bernard and Martine Bellini took over.
-I was lucky enough to accompany them on a transhumance, as in this photo in June 2019.
-Today, their son Nans is ready to take over!
+Julien retired in 1989, then Bernard and Martine Bellini took over.
+I had the chance to accompany them in transhumance, as in this photo in June 2019.
+Today their son Nans is ready to take over!

 Dear memories, transhumance would make me inexhaustible.